ubo-dev/lab-report/README.md

 - JUnit 5
 - JWT

 - I preffered to use Kotlin data classes as my entity classes instead of using Project Lombok to get rid of boilerplate code.
-Lombok creates unnecessary dependency and create some immutabaility problems.
+Lombok creates unnecessary dependency and create some immutability problems.
 While Kotlin data classes provides the ability to don't write boilerplate code, it also works full compatible with Java and Spring since its runs on JVM, too.
 I also used Java Records as DTOs(data transfer objects) to sustain immutability.

 ### Prerequisites